 3. Managerial Review

 It is a traditional top-down method of evaluation, where supervisors assess their direct reports.
-The report often serves as the basis for subsequent Human Resource decisions such as pay increases and job sitings.
+The report often serves as the basis for subsequent Human Resource decisions such as pay increases and job assignments.
 While efficient and authoritative, it may overlook day-to-day contributions unnoticed by supervisors.

 4. 360-Degree Feedback